flighttrackr/docker-readsb/README.md

 Due to the API limitations of Docker Hub, we use GitHub as container image registry.

+The image is compiled with RTLSDR, BladeRF, HackRF and SoapySDR enabled (BladeRF, HackRF and SoapySDR are untested).

 ## Other projects

 We have other Flighttracking projects, check our [GitHub profile].